Regarding procedures for application

 If we apply for the project with other companies as a team, how will the process after the adoption be?

-The managing company (or managing organization) takes charge of establishment of the implementation plan, preparation and submission of the accomplishment report.
-Each companies and organizations composing the JV must be investigated for the settlement of the subsidy amount.
+The leading organization takes charge of establishment of the implementation plan, preparation and submission of the accomplishment report.
+All of the organizations composing the JV must be investigated for the settlement of the subsidy amount.
+As a general rule, the subsidy will be paid to the leading organization.

 Regarding procedures for evaluation and adoption